 Once the transition begins, the banks suddenly realizes that the process of issuing and deploying certificates is completely different.
 It’s a much longer process.
 And one of the reasons they have been using self-signed certificates is to avoid the steps that an internal PKI requires.
 In the past, they just ran a command and it worked.
 But with properly managed PKI, they will need to have a defined series of workflow approvals, they’ll need to generate a proper certificate signing request (CSR), submit the CSR, receive the certificate and then finally start installing it.
 This does not even include a proper validation process.
 As you can easily guess, it’s extremely time consuming to manage this process manually.

 So now banks throughout southeast Asia have begun to evolve their M2M encryption strategies to favor internal PKI (with just a little nudge from the auditors.)
 What they just are beginning to realize as they implement these internal PKIs is the power of automation to simplify (and strengthen) this new process.
-With a powerful platform that automates machine identity protection, these banks can regain much of the simplicity of self-signed certificates.
+With a powerful platform that automates machine identity management, these banks can regain much of the simplicity of self-signed certificates.
 But they can also manage them more effectively and hold a tighter rein on policy enforcement.
 But, more importantly, they’ll meet the original goal of compliance, while benefiting from the side effect of lowering the risk of outages or security incidents.